davidahmann/relia_oss/README.md

 ### Upstream record refs (optional)

-If you have upstream artifacts (e.g., Fabra Context Record, Lumyn Decision Record), pass stable handles into `/v1/authorize`:
+If you have upstream artifacts (e.g., Fabra Context Record, Lumyn Decision Record) or you’re gating actions from a conversational agent, pass stable handles into `/v1/authorize`:

 - `context_ref`: `context_id`, `record_hash`, `content_hash`
 - `decision_ref`: `decision_id`, `inputs_digest`, `record_hash`, `content_digest`
+- `interaction_ref`: `mode`, `call_id`, `turn_id`, `turn_index`, timestamps, consent/retention metadata (optional)

 Relia treats these as opaque references (it does not validate them), signs them into the receipt, and carries them into packs for later proof/settlement tooling.

+For voice/chat agents, treat `interaction_ref` as a reference to an append-only timeline with canonical ordering (turns ordered by `turn_index`, 1-based).
+Relia does not store raw transcript/audio; it’s recommended to store digests-only upstream and carry consent/retention fields explicitly (voice is where these become product-critical fastest).

 ### Hosted verify page (optional)